TheLanguageArchive/RELISH-LMF/README.md

 *From UML to XML*

-To be able to serialize to XML the UML construction used in LMF model need to be expressed somehow in XML.
+To be able to serialize to XML the UML construction used in a LMF model need to be expressed somehow in XML.
 The standard is not explicit (and consistent) in this mapping.
 The following patterns were recognized and used in RELISH LMF: